Quorum and Rules of Order

 The Executive Committee shall communicate to the State Affiliate Organization any issues of concern relative to the participation level of its State Affiliate representative if a representative selected by the state does not participate in their Board responsibilities.
 In the absence of a State Affiliate Organization, the Executive Committee may appoint a temporary representative to serve the Member State until either a State Affiliate Organization is formed or the 5+ members choose a replacement.

 Board representatives from Member States that do not have a State Affiliate Organization should submit an annual report to the Executive Committee outlining the steps that have taken place to form a State Affiliate Organization and/or increase membership.
 This report is due annually by June 30th.

-The President of each State Affiliate Organization must submit in writing by January 1st the name of their NAFEPA Board Representative to serve on the NAFEPA Board for the coming Planning Year.
+The President of each State Affiliate Organization must submit in writing by June 15 th the name of their NAFEPA Board Representative to serve on the NAFEPA Board for the coming Planning Year.
 Member States should email the NAFEPA President by July 15 th a document approved by a simple majority of the current members designating who will serve as their Representative for the coming Planning Year.
 Multi-year appointments are allowed and the State Affiliate and Member State organizations should indicate this in the submission.

 Section 7: Power to Appoint and Remove Agents and Officers